Everything You Need to Know to Become a Certified Emergency Nurse Practitioner (ENP-C)

 For NPs who select Option 1 (CE & practice), to demonstrate ENP certification eligibility with 100 contact hours of emergency-related CEs, appropriate educational programs focus on emergency or urgent care medical screening, decision making, differential diagnosis, patient management, disposition, and professional, legal, or ethical issues related to ENP practice.
 All of the CEs used to qualify for the ENP examination may be used for FNP certification renewal for those certified by the AANPCB.

-Next, let’s focus on the skills and requirements for emergency care procedural skills.
+Next, let’s focus on the skill requirements for emergency care procedural skills.

-Procedural skills include education course content that includes, but is not limited to CE credits for the following:
+Procedural skills and clinical experience include education course content for family nurse practitioners that includes, but is not limited to CE credits for the following:

 - Lumbar puncture